Sbozzolo/kuibit/docs/grid_data.rst

 Mathematical operations are performed only if the two :py:class:`~.UniformGridData` have the same underlying grid structure.

-As :py:class:`~.TimeSeries`, :py:class:`~.UniformGridData` can be represented
-as splines (constant or linear).
+As :py:class:`~.TimeSeries`, :py:class:`~.UniformGridData` can be represented as splines (constant or linear).
 This means that the objects can be resampled or can be called as normal functions.
+Computing splines is an expensive operation that can take several seconds if the grid have thousands of points.

 Some basic useful functions are :py:meth:`~.mean`, :py:meth:`~.integral`, :py:meth:`~.norm1`, or :py:meth:`~.norm2`.
 In general, there's a